 Priorwood Garden can be found almost immediately to the south of the grounds of Melrose Abbey.
 We say "almost" because the two are separated by a pedestrian path: nonetheless, it is the abbey's southern neighbour.
 When viewed from Abbey Street, Priorwood Garden hides behind high stone walls, and the same is true when it is seen from the path referred to above.
 As a result, although it stands in the heart of Melrose, the garden can seem strangely retiring, almost to the point of being reclusive.

 The two acre garden has three main areas.
-The northern portion, the one you emerge into from the shop, is given over to cultivating flowers for drying and preservation.
-The buildings that conceal this part of the garden from the abbey house a dried flower workshop and drying and desiccant rooms.
+The northern portion, the one you emerge into from the shop, used to be given over exclusively to cultivating flowers for drying and preservation.
 Beyond this is an orchard, while off to the left as you view from the north is a woodland garden.
 (Continues below image...)

 We suspect you have to have more horticultural knowledge than we can muster to fully appreciate the finer points of flowers selected for use in dried flower arranging or potpourri.
 It takes less depth of understanding to be attracted to the drifts of living flowers in their beds.
-As a result, while what might make Priorwood Garden so special is that it was the first garden in Scotland devoted entirely to growing flowers for for drying and preservation, for many visitors it is simply its innate beauty that provides the draw.
+As a result, while what might make Priorwood Garden so special is that it used to be the only garden in Scotland devoted entirely to growing flowers for for drying and preservation, for many visitors it is simply its innate beauty that provides the draw.

 The orchard offers some great views of Melrose Abbey and is home to more than 90 varieties of apples, sourced from all over the world.
 Around a quarter are fairly recent additions, being planted to replace old and unproductive trees between 2009 and 2011.
 Other fruit trees are also grown, and the produce can be purchased in the shop.
 Some of the fruit is also pressed for its juice.